-Milk comes from the native, local, black- or red-faced Manech ewes, and is sourced from the flocks of 620 local shepherds and dairy farmers.
+Milk comes from the native, local, black- or red-faced Manech ewes, and is sourced from flocks local shepherds and dairy farmers.
 The Manech sheep have lived in the region for centuries and produce very high quality milk that is ideal for cheesemaking.
 It takes a total of six gallons of milk to produce just one wheel of Etorki.

-During the milking season, the milk goes directly to the factory for cheesemaking.
+During the milking season, milk goes directly to the factory for cheesemaking.
 However, the shepherds still keep their hand in by making small quantities of their own cheese from the uncollected milk before and after the factory season.

 The texture of Etorki is smooth, supple and velvety.
 The color of the interior paste is a gentle, golden, ivory and there are occasional holes or slits.
 Aromas are earthy and sweet.
 Flavors are rich and sweet with notes of hazelnut and caramel, and the cheese is voluptuous on the tongue.